AEO Content Scorecard

 Any accessible webpage containing the article text

-Target Prompt (optional)
+Target Prompt (required)

 Enter the user prompt or question your content should be optimized for.